Unified Taxonomy for Multivariate Time Series Anomaly Detection using Deep Learning: Past, present and future research directions

 \subsection{Overview until 2024}

 Before 2019, MTSAD research was dominated by traditional ML methods, such as clustering, Support Vector Machines and tree-based models, which were valued for their interpretability and their ability to capture anomaly patterns across multiple variables.
 Although such works were identified in the survey, they were not included in the review since the focus lies on DL-based approaches.
 Readers interested in ML-based strategies are referred to existing surveys \citep{BlzquezGarca2021, Paparrizos2025}.
 From 2019 onwards, a clear shift towards DL-based models can be observed.
 The first wave of contributions, particularly between 2019 and 2022, introduced disruptive architectural innovations, such as OmniAnomaly \citep{OmniAnomaly}, MAD-GAN \citep{MAD-GAN}, MSCRED \citep{MSCRED}, USAD \citep{USAD}, MTAD-GAT \citep{MTAD-GAT}, GDN \citep{GDN}, TranAD \citep{TranAD}, GTA \citep{GTA} and Anomaly Transformer \citep{AnomalyTransformer}.
 More recent works, published between 2023 and 2024, tend to focus on incremental improvements, either by fine-tuning existing architectures, modifying loss functions, or refining input and output representations.
 Nevertheless, notable exceptions remain, with models such as CAE-M \citep{CAE-M} and DCdetector \citep{DCdetector} introducing novel architectural concepts after 2022.
+Table \ref{tab: classification} presents the categorization of these representative methodologies across the dimensions of the proposed taxonomy, illustrating their different architectural and methodological choices and enabling a structured comparison of the approaches within the taxonomy.